The Journal of Cell Biology

 Yeast Ypt1p-interacting protein (Yip1p) belongs to a conserved family of transmembrane proteins that interact with Rab GTPases.
 We encountered Yip1p as a constituent of ER-derived transport vesicles, leading us to hypothesize a direct role for this protein in transport through the early secretory pathway.
 Using a cell-free assay that recapitulates protein transport from the ER to the Golgi complex, we find that affinity-purified antibodies directed against the hydrophilic amino terminus of Yip1p potently inhibit transport.
 Surprisingly, inhibition is specific to the COPII-dependent budding stage.
 In support of this in vitro observation, strains bearing the temperature-sensitive yip1-4 allele accumulate ER membranes at a nonpermissive temperature, with no apparent accumulation of vesicle intermediates.
 Genetic interaction analyses of the yip1-4 mutation corroborate a function in ER budding.
 Finally, ordering experiments show that preincubation of ER membranes with COPII proteins decreases sensitivity to anti-Yip1p antibodies, indicating an early requirement for Yip1p in vesicle formation.
 We propose that Yip1p has a previously unappreciated role in COPII vesicle biogenesis.

 Heidtman, Matthew; Chen, Catherine Z.; Collins, Ruth N.; and Barlowe, Charles, "A Role for Yip1p in COPII Vesicle Biogenesis" (2003).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 1454.